digitaledgeit/sass-grid/README.md

 A responsive grid.

-Uses `flexbox` and gracefully degrades in older browsers to use an `inline-block` grid.
+Uses `flexbox` and gracefully degrades in older browsers, supporting *most* of the same functionality using an `inline-block` grid.

 ## Installation